What's the Difference Between a Soloist, String Duo, String Trio, String Quartet, and String Quintet?

 Characteristics:

-- Intimate and conversational interplay between two instruments
+- Intimate and conversational music

 - Balanced exchange of melodic and harmonic roles